Bharath-Pagidala09/Predictive-Analytics-for-Financial-Crime-Detection/README.md

 balancing using techniques like SMOTE, and hyperparameter tuning to improve performance.

+---

 ### 5. Regression
-I investigated whether transaction amount (USD) could predict the number of shell companies involved:
+The relationship between transaction amount (USD) and the number of shell companies involved was investigated:

 - **Linear Regression:** R-Squared = 0.0009 — very weak fit
 - **Polynomial Regression (Degree 2):** R-Squared = 0.0014 —